quaghien/sent_embed-transformer/README.md

 # Sentence embeddings into Transformer

-Incorporating sentence embeddings into Transformer for NMT built on the idea of ​​[this paper](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ell2.12840).
+Incorporating sentence embeddings into Transformer architecture for Neural Machine Translation built on the idea of ​​[this paper](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ell2.12840).

 ## Architecture